pfilo8/TreeFlow/README.md

   * `tfboost` - Implementation of the TreeFlow.

 Side note regarding codebase: originally TreeFlow appears in the implementation as TFBoost or the whole repository mentions `probabilistic_flow_boosting` which was the previous name of the method.
 To do not break things we have decided to leave the names as it is.
+Side note regarding notebooks: It might be a case that you need to put the notebook in the root directory.

 ## Data